NVIDIA/DALI/docs/compilation.rst

 Build DALI
 ^^^^^^^^^^

-# Get DALI source code:
+1. Get DALI source code:

 .. code-block:: bash

   git clone --recursive https://github.com/NVIDIA/DALI cd DALI

-# Create a directory for CMake-generated Makefiles.
+2. Create a directory for CMake-generated Makefiles.
 This will be the directory, that DALI's built in.

 .. code-block:: bash

   mkdir build
   cd build

-# Run CMake.
-For additional options you can pass to CMake, refer to OptionalCmakeParamsAnchor_.
+3. Run CMake.
+For additional options you can pass to CMake, refer to :ref:`OptionalCmakeParamsAnchor`.

 .. code-block:: bash

   cmake -D CMAKE_BUILD_TYPE=Release ..

-# Build.
-You can pass `-j` option to execute it in several threads
+4. Build.
+You can pass ``-j`` option to execute it in several threads

 .. code-block:: bash